bennylope/zappa-django-guide/docs/walk_database.md

 ### Edit requirements

-Note on PostGreSQL: because the psycopg2 library often involves compiling the library, I would suggest using the [Docker version of zappa](setup.md#approach-2-docker-with-zappa) to ensure you have isolation of environments and you don't mess up your local system.
+Note on PostgreSQL: because the psycopg2 library often involves compiling the library, I would suggest using the [Docker version of zappa](setup.md#approach-2-docker-with-zappa) to ensure you have isolation of environments and you don't mess up your local system.

 Add this to your requirements.txt
 ```sh